Kitgum District: Overview

 The district is composed of one county: Chua County.
 In 2010, Lamwo County was separated from Kitgum District to form Lamwo District.
 Kitgum District is a constituent part of Acholiland, home to an estimated 1.1 million Acholi, according to the 2002 national census.

 Population

 In 1991, the Ugandan national population census estimated the district population at about 104,600.
 According to the national census of 2002, Kitgum District had a population of about 167,000, of whom 51.3% were females and 48.7% were males.
 The annual population growth rate of the district, between 2002 and 2012, was calculated at 4.1%.
 It is estimated that the population of the district in 2012, was approximately 247,800.

 Economic activities

 Agriculture is the main economic activity in the district.
 Crops grown include the following:

-Cattle ranching is practiced in some areas, although not widely.
+Graphite

+The Orom-Cross Graphite Project is located approximately 6 km east (in a straight line) of the town of Orom and 75 km northeast of the town of Kitgum in northern Uganda.
+The nearest large settlement to the Project is the village of Orom, located in Chua East Country.

+At a radius of 323 square kilometers, the Orom-Cross graphite project covers 10 villages in Orom East Sub County in Kitgum District.

 Hepatitis epidemic

 During late 2007 and early 2008, as many of the residents of the Internally Displaced Persons (IDP) camps started to return to their home areas following peace talks, an outbreak of Hepatitis E engulfed the community, and soon spread to the entire district.
 As of August 2008, a total of 8,157 cases had been identified; 62% were female, while 38% were male.
 The case fatality ratio was 1.52%.
 Seventy two percent (72%) of the fatalities were female.
 The epidemic has been traced to unsanitary sources of drinking water.
 By July 2009, the number of infected persons had increased to 10,243, of whom 162 died; a case fatality ratio of 1.58%.